Facts About Jewish Settlements in the West Bank

 Following Israel’s resounding victory over the Arab armies in the Six-Day War, strategic concerns led both of Israel’s major political parties - the Labor and Likud - to support and establish settlements at various times.
 The first settlements were built by Labor governments from 1968 to 1977, with the explicit objective to secure a Jewish majority in key strategic regions of the West Bank - such as the Tel Aviv-Jerusalem corridor - that was the scene of heavy fighting in several of the Arab-Israeli wars.
 In 1968, only five sparsely populated settlements existed beyond the Green Line.

-Those who came to Hebron in 1968 were the first of the ideological settlers who believed that Israel’s victory the prior year was an act of God which indicated divine providence that the historic Land of Israel should be restored to the Jewish people.
+Those who came to Hebron in 1968 were the first of the ideological settlers who believed that Israel’s victory the prior year was an act of God, which indicated divine providence that the historic Land of Israel should be restored to the Jewish people.
 In 1972, followers of Rabbi Zvi Yehuda Kook and his Gush Emunim movement established the settlement of Kiryat Arba just outside Hebron.
-Very few such religious/ideological settlements were established until Menachem Begin was elected Prime Minister of Israel in 1977.
+Very few religious/ideological settlements were established until Menachem Begin was elected Prime Minister of Israel in 1977.
 Begin’s government, as well as subsequent Likud-led governments, provided financial incentives for Jews to move to parts of Judea and Samaria that did not necessarily have any strategic value.
 Their purpose was to solidify Israel’s hold on territory that was part of biblical and historical Israel and preempt the creation of a Palestinian state.
 Just after the 1977 election, 1,900 Jews were living in 38 settlements.

 According to Professor Sara Hirschhorn, Americans comprise about 15% of the settlement population.
 Americans have founded several settlements, including Efrat and Tekoa.
-Originally, Americans who settled in the West Bank were liberal Jews who thought they were trailblazing pioneers like the Jews who came to Palestine in the early 20th century.
+Initially, Americans who settled in the West Bank were liberal Jews who thought they were trailblazing pioneers like the Jews who came to Palestine in the early 20th century.
 Later, Americans moving to the area were predominantly Orthodox Jews.
 One of those immigrants, Baruch Goldstein, a doctor originally from Brooklyn who moved to Kiryat Arba, murdered 29 Muslim worshippers in the Tomb of the Patriarchs on February 1994.

 Outposts